 2. Bank pays very low return, FD pays better

 In fact, comparing saving account with FD is any way comparing two non-optimal options.
-Whether FD earns slightly more than saving or another way round, it doesn’t matter.
+Whether FD earns slightly more than saving or another way around, it doesn’t matter.
 The important thing to note is that neither of them earns interest higher than debt funds.
 Safest debt funds, Liquid funds have consistently given 1-2% higher returns than FD.
-The returns difference is even higher if you happen to take money out of FD before its maturity because it will cost you 1% penalty and lesser overall interest rates in FD.
+The returns difference is even higher if you happen to take money out of FD before its maturity because it will cost you a 1% penalty and lesser overall interest rates in FD.

 3. It’s convenient – just a few clicks and no paperwork